Samsung Software Competency Test (SWC) for Working professionals

 (Maybe the ones with least ingredient number? )

 Maybe i should have sorted the ingredients numbers also if the sum values are same to get the least ingredient number as the answer like this:

-Now, my algorithm would have choosen 4 and 2.
-Also i should have collected a list of all possible combinations and choosen the one which has the lowest number ingredient.
+Now, my algorithm would have chosen 4 and 2.
+Also, I should have collected a list of all possible combinations and choose the one which has the lowest number ingredient.
 (Though i could not clearly find this in the question)